luizbgomide/sovereign/arcane-traditions.md

 ### Accursed Arts

-Accursed have Effort equal to their [Magic](/rules#magic) skill level plus their INT, to a minimum of one point.
+Accursed have Effort equal to [Magic](/rules#magic) plus INT, to a minimum of 1.
 Every Accursed gains either Accursed Bolt or Accursed Blade as a starting art, plus one more of their choice.
 Accursed arts may be used in or out of armor.
 Additional arts are learned as the Accursed advances in experience.

 | Level | Arts Gained                                         |
 | ----- | --------------------------------------------------- |